-The content the platform provides tends to align with movies and TV that are available on the internet already.
-However, if you’re not opposed to the price (uh, free?!?) then it is a great cable alternative that will save you money.
+The platform's content tends to align with movies and TV that are available on the internet already.
+However, if you’re not opposed to the price (uh, free?!?), then it is a great cable alternative that will save you money.

 Cable Cutting Devices

 This does not give you open access to any show, app, or channel your heart desires.
-When you’re looking at each of your streaming device choices, it’s a good idea to create a general overview of the channels that are most important to you and your family.
-Then, you can consider which device may be the best fit, based on the access it provides.
+When you’re looking at each of your streaming device choices, it’s a good idea to create a general overview of the most important channels to you and your family.
+You can then consider which device may be the best fit, based on the access it provides.

 Apple TV is one of the more favored streaming devices.
 This option allows you access to premium channels and to utilize various streaming apps within the device.
 You also have the choice to rent or buy thousands of movies.
 A great perk of Apple TV is that it will customize your viewing suggestions based on your past decisions.
 Therefore, you can review content that aligns with your interests continually.

 Apple TV is a bit more expensive as an initial investment, and you will still have to invest in the various viewing apps you want to use with your device.
 This may include Netflix, Hulu, or other streaming apps that you prefer.
 The initial investment for the device itself is around $150.00 and includes free access to over 70 channels, including ABC News, PBS Kids, The Smithsonian Channel, and The Weather Channel.

 Amazon Fire TV Cube